KILTprotocol/sdk-js/packages/did/README.md

 // Generate seed for the new authentication key. const newAuthenticationKeySeed = '0xabcdeffedcba'

-// Ask the keystore to generate a new keypar to use for authentication. const newAuthenticationKeyPublicDetails = await keystore.generateKeypair({
+// Ask the keystore to generate a new keypair to use for authentication. const newAuthenticationKeyPublicDetails = await keystore.generateKeypair({
   seed: newAuthenticationKeySeed,
   alg: SigningAlgorithms.Ed25519,